kikiutils/node-classes/README.md

 ## Features

-- 📁 **Path Class**: Convenient manipulation and querying of file system paths with immutable methods.
+- 📁 Path Class: Convenient manipulation and querying of file system paths with immutable methods.
-- 🔢 **PrecisionNumber Class**: Accurate arithmetic operations with configurable decimal places and rounding using `Decimal.js`.
+- 🔢 PrecisionNumber Class: Accurate arithmetic operations with configurable decimal places and rounding using `Decimal.js`.

 ## Environment Requirements